-4.1.10 Drive Wheel Release Valves: The drive wheel release valve levers are 1/4-20x2 screws covered with a black vinyl grip located on the right front corner of the hydrostatic pumps.
+4.1.10 Drive Wheel Release Valves: Located on the right front corner of the hydrostatic pumps.
 Drive wheel release valves are used to release the hydrostatic drive system to allow the machine to be pushed without the engine running.
 Tilt seat up to gain access to pumps.

-Loosen both valves one turn to release drive system.
+With a 5/8 wrench, turn both valves one turn counter-clockwise to release drive system.

-Tighten to reset system.
+Turn clockwise to reset system.
 DO NOT overtighten.
 DO NOT tow machine.